mne-tools/mne-python/doc/contributing.rst

 <https://help.github.com/>`_ which offer a great introduction to git and
 GitHub.

-In the present document, we refer to the mne-python ``master`` branch, as the *trunk*.
+In the present document, we refer to the MNE-Python ``master`` branch, as the *trunk*.

 .. _forking: